Al 3104 Powder

 | Corrosion Resistance | Excellent |

-Low density – Up to 65% lighter than copper alloys and steels.
+Low density – Up to 40% lower than titanium alloys and steels.

-High strength-to-weight ratio – Strength comparable to titanium alloys with lower density.
+High strength-to-weight ratio – Specific strength comparable to titanium alloys.

-Resistant to corrosion and oxidation – Protective oxide layer prevents corrosion in many environments.
+Excellent corrosion resistance – Protective oxide layer prevents corrosion in most environments.

 | Applications | Benefits |